Four businesspeople looking at a laptop

 • Compressed work weeks or part-time roles

 Pro Tip: Flexibility doesn’t sacrifice collaboration or accountability.
-Clear policies and tools like project management software, video conferencing, and digital calendars maintain a cohesive workforce, while allowing employees to work in ways that suit them best.
+Clear expectations, project management tools, and regular check-ins maintain a cohesive workforce while letting everyone work in a way that suits them best.

 Invest in Professional Development